Sasso della Mantesca

 - Section: toscana

 Access: Coming from Bologna, you need to take the SP 7 of the Valle dell'Idice.
 Uphill towards the pass of the Raticosa Pass, past the towns of Monterenzio, Bisano and San Benedetto del Querceto, you arrive at Palazza.
 Leaving La Palazza Restaurant on the right, you will come to a junction (on the left) with indications for La Martina (via Casoni di Romagna).
 The junction is recognizable by the signs to the homonymous campsite and by some garbage bins (44.221013,11.352296).

 Go up to the above mentioned location.
 After passing the village, after a few hairpin bends, you come to a wide clearing placed on the ridge between the Valle dell'Idice and that of the Sillaro.
 The entire route described so far is paved.
 Here you can leave the vehicles and walk for about 1.2 km.
 The forest road that is covered is also marked with the CAI 801 signpost.
 It is the well-known Flaminia Minor route that from Oia to Emilia reaches from the pass with Tuscany.
 In about 20 minutes you can see on the right the large blocks that protrude from a thick wooded spot.
 Near a passage between the brambles is accessed, following the tracks, at the base of the various blocks.

 - Crag: Sasso della Mantesca

 - Height: 829 mt.

-- Gear: Excellent spit INOX M8 / M10.
-Several streets offer an open-air stop (Austrianalpin).
-It is a safe system (CE mark) with very low risk of deterioration (see photo).
-On some itineraries they have been infused in tandem, so much to be able to use both anchors for the descent.
+- Gear: Excellent in bolts INOX M8 / M10.
+Several routes offer an open type stop (Austrianalpin).
+It is a safe system (CE mark) with very low risk of degradation.
+On some routes they have been driven in tandem, so as to be able to use both anchors for the descent.

 N 44.2202º/E 11.3983º